Cognigy/Documentation/docs/en/docs/insights/transcript-explorer.md

 ## Message research
 <div class="divider"></div>

-The customer conversations will be displayed in a list with the following data:
+The customer sessions will be displayed in a list with the following data:

 - Session ID
 - Contact ID